kabukky/caddy-redis/README.md

 # caddy-redis

 This package is a plugin for the [Caddy](https://caddyserver.com) webserver.
-If you POST valid JSON to `/redis/<key>`, it will put it into into a Redis database.
+If you HTTP POST valid JSON to `/redis/<key>`, it will put it into into a Redis database under the specified key.

-Similarly, you do a GET on `/redis/<key>`, it will return the previously stored data.
-If you specify a `Accept-Encoding` header of `application/xml` for the GET request, it will return the data as XML, otherwise JSON.
+Similarly, if you do a HTTP GET on `/redis/<key>`, it will return the previously stored data.
+If you specify a `Accept-Encoding` header of `application/xml`, it will return the data as XML, otherwise as JSON.

 Sample usage: